griffin-cli/griffin-cli/README.md

 ## Install via tarballs

 Tarballs for Linux, Windows, and Mac are available on the [releases page](https://github.com/griffin-cli/griffin-cli/releases).
-You can download and unpack manually.
-Alternatively, the following install script can be used to install on most Linux and Mac systems:
+You can download and unpack manually or you can use the script below to install on most Linux and Mac machines:

 ```sh
 wget -q -O - https://raw.githubusercontent.com/griffin-cli/griffin-cli/main/install.sh | bash